AWtnb/zyl/README.md

     - `0` (default) : Open the selected folder in the filer without searching for subfolders.
     - `-1` : Search all folders except hidden folders.
 - File search on network directory is slow.
 In that case, [Everything](https://www.voidtools.com) can be used.
-    - Requirement: Everything is running on PC and `Everything64.dll` exists on the same directory with `moko.exe` .
+    - Requirement: Everything is running on PC and `Everything64.dll` exists on the same directory with `zyl.exe` .
     - `Everything64.dll` is released on [official site](https://www.voidtools.com/support/everything/sdk/) .

 Great thanks for: